 So cheer up, buck up and fire up your dream project and do your best to convince these angels that the world still needs dreams like yours.

 Crowdfunding, as its name suggests, is a funding method where common people like you and me, henceforth the crowd, fund your personal or business project with their own money.
 There’s a term that we commonly use to describe this money-giving action; it’s called a donation.

-Different crowdfunding site could have different a purpose or approach , but overall the concept is simple – you post your project to a large group of site users, or "potential investors", and they will fund your project with money if they are interested in the project. you can start a crowdfunding exercise for free as you will only be charged when your project has raised some funs or the full amount.
-There’s nothing to lose and this is great for publicity.
+Different crowdfunding sites could have different a purpose or approaches , but overall the concept is simple – you post your project to a large group of site users or "potential investors", and they will fund your project with money if they are interested in the project. you can start a crowdfunding exercise for free as you will only be charged when your project has raised some funds or the full amount.
+There’s nothing to lose, and this is great for publicity.

 The submission process is really intuitive and straightforward, you just need to sign up an account, then fill out your project details.
 You are encouraged to describe everything in great detail, as there will be crews reviewing your form and determining whether to accept your project or not.